 Under or Over Tiredness

-Above all else, your best line of defence against the 2 hour wake is to encourage your baby to self-settle at the start of naps and at bedtime - then resettles during the night should naturally follow suit.
+Above all else, your best line of defence against the 2 hourly wake is to encourage your baby to self-settle at the start of naps and at bedtime.
+Once they are doing this consistently at the start of sleep, resettling during the night should naturally follow suit.

-"My baby was a good night sleeper but a bad day sleeper.
+My baby was a good night sleeper but a bad day sleeper.
 Then when she was 4 months old everything changed.
 She suddenly was waking up 5 times a night and I was losing my marbles fast!
 The sleep deprivation was really getting to me.
 I bought this Program and I can not recommend it more highly!
 I've suddenly gone from a horrible sleeping baby to a baby who is tired on cue and sleeping 11 hours a night.
 I can not express what a relief it is to know that this works.
-I was sceptical and hoped it wasn't people just preying on desperate mothers/parents, but I am a real customer from Brisbane Australia who is happy to say it was the best money I have spent!" - Sally from Australia
+I was sceptical and hoped it wasn't people just preying on desperate mothers/parents, but I am a real customer from Brisbane Australia who is happy to say it was the best money I have spent! - Sally from Australia

 St James-Roberts I, Roberts M, Hovish K, Owen C. Video Evidence That Infants Can Resettle Themselves Back to Sleep After Waking in the Night, as well as Sleep for Long Periods, by 3 Months of Age.
 J Dev Behav Pediatr.
 2015 Jun;36(5):324-9. doi: 10.1097/DBP.0000000000000166.
 PubMed PMID: 26035139; PubMed Central PMCID: PMC4459553.

 Coons S, Guilleminault C. Development of consolidated sleep and wakeful periods in relation to the day/night cycle in infancy.
 Dev Med Child Neurol.
 1984 Apr;26(2):169-76.
 PubMed PMID: 6724155.